heptarch/heptarch.github.io/drafts/demon.md

 It is bleeding to death.

 Twelve flies break off from the swarm, forming an icosahedral web thousands of miles wide.
-Slowly, with ritual symmetry, they converge, folding up space as they go.
+Slowly, with ritual symmetry, they converge on the dying spider, folding up space as they go.

 <p align="center">